Meshack12756/Email-Generator/README.md

 # Email-Generator

-This is a simple project with the purpose of genetating an email.
-It is developed using html, css and javascript.
-The user who intends to genarate the email should follow simple rules to achieve the desired outcome.
+This is a simple yet effective project designed to generate emails based on user input.
+It is built using HTML, CSS, and JavaScript to ensure a smooth and interactive experience.

+Users can generate an email by following a set of straightforward rules to achieve the desired outcome.
+The project is intuitive, easy to use, and serves as a great tool for quick email creation.